moble/PostNewtonian.jl/docs/src/internals/waveforms.md

 ```
 The second dimension of the array indexes the time.

+See [Example 2 on the "Units" page](@ref Units-example-2) for a complete example
+of converting this package's output to standard units in our universe.

+## Evaluation of waveforms

 ```@docs
 coorbital_waveform
 inertial_waveform
 ```

-# In-place evaluation of waveforms
+## In-place evaluation of waveforms

 This is likely to be an uncommon scenario, but if you happen to need to evaluate
 the waveform repeatedly on the same set (or at least same number) of time steps